 - Use a serum to target your skincare concerns.
 Following your cleanser, you might choose to apply a serum—a lightweight product containing a high concentration of active ingredients.
 There are many different types of serums for different skin types and concerns.
 For example, some focus on preventing acne, reducing fine lines, or improving hydration.
 Finding the right serum for your skin can take your skincare game to the next level.

 - Moisturize to restore hydration.
 There’s a good chance your skin will be slightly dried out after your shift, so it’s important to use moisturizer to restore some of the hydration your skin’s lost.
 There are countless moisturizers on the market to choose from, but it’s always a good idea to keep it simple.
 Healthline suggests looking for moisturizers that contain simple ingredients such as hyaluronic acid, glycerin, and ceramides.
 Avoid potential irritants like fragrances or dyes.
-Once you’re done moisturizing your face, don’t forget to give your lips some attention again with a lip balm or mask (plain vaseline even works well!).
+Once you’re done moisturizing your face, don’t forget to give your lips some attention again with a lip balm or mask.
 You can also use a water-based gel like Secaris to moisturize the insides of the nostrils.

 - Optimize your sleep.
 A lack of sleep and shift work often go hand in hand.
 And research tells us that poor sleep can worsen skin conditions.
 To get a handle on your sleep schedule, try these routines recommended by our shift work experts.